clabrugere/clabrugere.github.io/_posts/2023-10-29-debugging-nn.md

 | :------------------------------------------: | :----------------------------------------------: |
 | (x0, y0)<br>(x1, y1)<br>(x2, y2)<br>(x3, y3) | { (x0, y1), (x1, y2) }<br>{ (x2, y0), (x3, y3) } |

-- Make sure inputs are properly normalized: they should take values in $[0, 1]$, have zero mean and unit variance for continuous inputs to avoid saturating activation functions (leading to vanishing gradients).
-Features should have the same scale to avoid bias in the learning process: if feature 1 has an order of magnitude 1.0 but feature 2 has order of magnitude 1000.0, then gradient components corresponding to feature 2 will be much larger and hence the gradient descent will be biased towards one direction.
+- Make sure continuous inputs are properly normalized: they should ideally take values in [0, 1] to avoid saturating activation functions (leading instabilities such as vanishing or exploding gradients).
+It is also a good practice to make the input have zero mean and unit variance.

+- Features should have the same scale to avoid bias in the learning process.
+If feature 1 has an order of magnitude 1 but feature 2 has order of magnitude 1000, then gradient components corresponding to feature 2 will be much larger and the descent of the gradient will be biased in one direction.

 - Explore and visualize the inputs you pass to the model to make sure they’re as expected: it will help to detect bugs on transforms and data augmentations.